nikitavoloboev/data/docs/books/books.md

 More books should be interactive and web first like [these notes](https://thebeginningofinfinity.xyz/).
 Love [Ted Chiang](https://www.goodreads.com/author/show/130698.Ted_Chiang)'s writing a lot.

+I love to use [ChatGPT](../machine-learning/chatgpt.md) as I work through more technical literature.
+But even fictional too if you phrase your questions well.

 ### 2019

 - 21 Lessons for the 21st Century 🌟